StarGate01/AmongUs-Mumble/README.md

 For building, use *Visual Studio Community 2019*.

 Please note that no decompiled source code of the game is provided, instead you must download `Il2CppInspector` and then run `decompile.bat` after adjusting the file locations in the script.
 This will decompile your own copy of the game.
 You might have to add `Il2CppInspector` to your PATH.

+A post-build task ist defined in Visual Studio, which calls the file `vmupload.bat`.
+This script copies the compiled DLL to the Steam game installation directory, and pushes it to a few test VMs.
+You will probably have to disable or modify it.

 For testing, I recommend setting up a private game server using https://github.com/Impostor/Impostor .